Wayne’s Word – February 24th, 2017

 Wayne Helder’s Blog

 February 24, 2017

 Apart from the frustrations of academia that may confront students, parents will face new challenges at home as their children become increasingly invested in the social opportunities that come with being a new high schooler.
-It can be a struggle for parents and their children as each one holds strong positions on how much freedom and mobility the students should have.
-It is in these times that the importance of the partnership shared by a family their church and their school becomes glaringly evident.
+It can be a struggle for parents and their children as each one holds strong positions on how much freedom and mobility students should have.
+It is in these times that the importance of the partnership shared by a family, their church and their school becomes glaringly evident.
 Over the many months of freshman year, parents and their students will be tested as they stand on the edge of the next eight years of their lives.

-Despite this new influx of exciting new opportunities, students may begin to feel the weight of their responsibilities.
+Despite this new influx of exciting new opportunities, students may begin to feel the weight of more responsibilities.
 All of the sudden, their future is theirs.
 Realizing that parents and teachers can’t build their future for them – and that the ball is in their court to take action – can be a frightening thing for a student.
 It’s especially difficult when they may not even be thinking about college, let alone sophomore year, and it seems that the people around them have everything figured out.
 As time is flying by, students are not concerned with slowing down; however, this is not true of their parents.

-For parents, this is joyous time for them as their students continue to grow towards young adulthood.
+For parents, this is joyous time, as their students continue to grow toward young adulthood.
 In thinking about this exciting time, I’d like to offer some words of encouragement as you embark on this journey with your students: don’t give up and don’t let go.
-Keep working at it, the relationship is going to change but they still need for you to be there for them.
+Keep working at it; the relationship is going to change but they still need for you to be there for them.
 Let students handle everything they can, but be their support team.
 Make an effort slow down, and set aside time to be there for them and allow time for family engagements.
 Know who your kids are spending their time with as they will end up sharing similar values.
 They may want to pull away, but encourage them and make it evident to them that you are on their team.
 Keep breathing and remember God is in total control, he knows you and your student, trust Him, trust His leading and everything will be OK!